 Although a short-term solution, it is a difficult strategy to sustain.
 Competitors will quickly acquire those same, or slightly differentiated, products and services and brand them with creative names, neutralizing your short-lived competitive advantage.

 On one hand, this scenario creates an ideal buyers’ environment.
 Competition, coupled with a company’s strong desire to not have its products and services classified as commodities, drives innovation and service delivery while keeping prices and interest rates competitive.

 But on the other hand, it’s a perpetuation of a vicious cycle of one-upping the competition for moments in time that few wish to endure, and only a handful can maintain.

 The way out of commoditization is through delivering unique and unconventional brand experiences.

-Aiming any lower will keep your brand closer to the commodity territory – a challenging and dangerous place to be.
+Aiming any lower will keep your company closer to the commodity territory – a dark and dangerous place to be.